davidgilbertson/react-recollect/README.md

 > This section is for the curious, you don't need to know any of this to use
 > Recollect.

-The `store` object that Recollect exposes is designed to _feel_ like a mutable object, but it isn't.
+The `store` object that Recollect exposes is designed to _feel_ like a plain old mutable JavaScript object, but it isn't.

 If you do something like `store.site.title = 'Page two'`, Recollect will **not** mutate the store object (the `Proxy` object that wraps the store will block the